 Estonian History Museum

 Films and hands-on displays at this extensive museum show how Estonian-dwellers lived, fought and survived through 11,000 years.
 The museum covers Estonia’s history from prehistoric times’ right up to the end of the 20th century.

 Travel back to the rural Estonia in this vast, living museum filled with recreated, 18-20th century villages.
 The forested park comprises numerous thatched farm buildings as well as historic windmills, a wooden chapel and a village school.
 Staff is period costume demonstrate how people lived and worked in times past.

 Vabamu focuses on personal narratives about crimes against humanity to help us better appreciate justice and freedom.
 The museum explores Estonia’s recent history, occupations, freedom and the individual stories behind them.

 NUKU Museum of Puppet Arts

-NUKU invites visitors of all ages to come and discover the magical world of the theatre.
-You can explore the history of puppet theatre and admire displays of puppets from Estonia and all over the world.
+NUKU invites visitors of all ages to come and discover the magical world of the theater.
+You can explore the history of puppet theater and admire displays of puppets from Estonia and all over the world.